ACDF and Cervical Disk Replacement Surgery Packet

 As soon as Kelsey receives authorization from your insurance company, she will contact you to choose a date for your surgery and to schedule your pre-op appointment with Dr. Kim, which will take place 1-2 weeks prior to surgery.
 She will also mail and email you a letter outlining these dates, in addition to other important information.
 We will be mailing you consent forms; please review, sign and bring these with you to your pre-op appointment with Dr. Kim.
 If there are any parts of the consent that you wish to discuss prior to signing, please contact our office before your pre-op appointment.
 During this appointment, you will go over your treatment “pathway” (also known as the “road to recovery”) and you will be given instructions for medications to take after surgery.
 Please email any questions or concerns to Kelsey at Kelsey@excelspine.com ahead of time; we want to ensure that Dr. Kim answers all your questions and addresses any concerns during this appointment.

-Kelsey will schedule your pre-admission appointment to take place on the same day as your pre-op appointment with Dr. Kim.
-If there are no appointments available the same day, she will ask you to call the hospital to schedule a pre-admission appointment.
+If a hospital pre-admission appointment is needed, Kelsey will schedule it to take place on the same day as your pre-op appointment with Dr. Kim.
 During this appointment, you will verify your contact information and insurance.
 A nurse will also provide you with special antibacterial soap, instructions for the morning of surgery, and answer any questions regarding your hospital stay.
 Please bring a complete list of your allergies and medications, including the dosage, how often you take it, and the reason for the medication.

 MEDICATIONS